Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/office-365-security/safe-docs.md

   > [!NOTE]
   >
-  > - L’ajout d’utilisateurs au rôle Azure Active Directory correspondant dans le Centre d’administration Microsoft 365 donne aux utilisateurs les autorisations requises _et_ les autorisations pour les autres fonctionnalités de [Microsoft 365](../../admin/add-users/about-admin-roles.md).
+  > - Adding users to the corresponding Azure Active Directory role in the Microsoft 365 admin center gives users the required permissions _and_ permissions for other features in Microsoft 365.
+For more information, see [About admin roles](../../admin/add-users/about-admin-roles.md).
   >
   > - Le groupe de rôles **Gestion de l’organisation en affichage seul** dans [Exchange Online](/Exchange/permissions-exo/permissions-exo#role-groups) permet également d’accéder en lecture seule à la fonctionnalité.